 For example, many running events have recycling volunteers to make sure all those paper cups from the aid stations end up in the recycling bin rather than the street or the garbage.
 Show your children that the Earth is important and enlist their help in keeping it clean.

 Most importantly, follow through on your words.
 If you tell your children that being environmentally conscious is important to you then follow it up with rules.
 Limit television viewing time.
-Ask them to turn off the lights.
+Ask them to turn off the lights, and make sure they’re energy-savers.
 Make sure they don’t take twenty minute showers.
 Create a recycling center in your home.
 When it comes to teaching children, follow through is important.